f5devcentral/f5-velos-training/docs/velos_networking.rst

 Platform Layer Isolation
 ========================

-The new F5OS platform layer is completely isolated from in-band traffic networking and VLANs.
+Management of the new F5OS platform layer is completely isolated from in-band traffic networking and VLANs.
 It is purposely isolated so that it is only accessible via the out-of-band management network.
 In fact, there are no in-band IP addresses assigned to either the system controllers or the chassis partitions (The F5OS layer), only tenants will have in-band management IP addresses and access.
 Tenants also have out-of-band connectivity.

 This allows customers to run a secure/locked-down out-of-band management network where access is tightly restricted.
-The diagram below shows the out-of-band management access entering the chassis through the system controllers on the left.
-They bridge those external out-of-band connections to an internal out-of-band network that connects to all chassis partitions and tenants within the VELOS chassis.
+The diagram below shows the out-of-band management access entering the VELOS chassis through the system controllers on the left.
+The system controllers bridge those external out-of-band connections to an internal out-of-band network that connects to all chassis partitions and tenants within the VELOS chassis.

 .. image:: images/velos_networking/image1.png
   :align: center